alisw/boost/libs/outcome/doc/src/content/faq/_index.md

 ## Can I use `result<T, EC>` across DLL/shared object boundaries?

-A known problem with using DLLs (and to smaller extent shared libraries) is that global objects may get duplicated: one instance in the executable and one in the DLL.
+A known problem with using Windows DLLs (and to smaller extent POSIX shared libraries) is that global objects may get duplicated: one instance in the executable and one in the DLL.
 This behaviour is not incorrect according to the C++ Standard, as the Standard does not recognize the existence of DLLs or shared libraries.
 Therefore, program designs that